-Dilaudid is a trade name for something called hydromorphone, a semi-synthetic opioid which is used as a pain reliever for moderate to severe pain.
+Dilaudid is a trading name for something called hydromorphone, a semi-synthetic opioid that is used as a pain reliever for moderate to severe pain.
 Dilaudid is often prescribed for those who are suffering from the pains associated with cancer or other chronic illnesses where severe pain is experienced.
 Dilaudid is administered in the hospital as an injection by a nurse, but it can also be prescribed in pill form following surgery or when contending with severe pain.

 Dilaudid can be highly addictive due to its effects on the brain.
 It acts much more quickly than something like morphine and should only be taken when prescribed by a doctor.
 However, in the event of addiction, attempting to detox or quit the habit can lead to several symptoms coming from the brain’s withdrawal from the drug.